 Jackie was an assistant teacher in the Blue Room from 1984 to 1991.
 Between 1991 and 1993 she worked at Just Us Kids as a floater and as a teacher coordinator.
 She also was a certified childcare provider in her home for 11 months.
 She completed her Child Development Associate credential in 1991.
 She worked at First Baptist Church Child Care Center during the 1983-1984 school year.
 She holds a certification in childcare from the Logan Community School.
 She earned her AA Degree in early childhood education on May 13, 2006.

 Elsy was born in El Salvador.
-She came to the US at age fifteen, and finished high school here.
+She came to the US at age fifteen and finished high school here.
 After that, she took English and Computer courses to polish her skills.
 In 2002, she took the 90-hour course in early childhood education.
 Two years later, she received her child development associate (CDA) bilingual credential.
 She started working with RCIS (Rock Creek International School) in 2001 as a bus driver, assistant teacher, and summer school Spanish teacher until 2007.
+Elsy has worked with young children at all ages.
 She is married and has two beautiful daughters, Emily and Valeria.
 She loves to spend time with her family.
 Her hobbies include fishing and reading a good book.

 Makai attended D.C.
 Public Schools until she began high school at Sidwell Friends School.
 Makai graduated from Trinity Washington University with a Masters of Art in Early Childhood Education in December 2010 after completing Trinity University’s undergraduate program with a B.A. in History.
 She completed her student teaching requirements in the Quaker House classroom.
 She is the Head of Nursery at Friends Meeting of Washington where she has been providing childcare for over a decade.
 Makai has a strong interest in international affairs, social justice, and anti-racism work.
 She also created and leads the Parents of Multiracial Children group at School for Friends and the school Equity and Diversity Coordinator.